make-demo-learn-math/make-demo-learn-math.github.io/doc/Presentation.md

-# Introduction
+# Is Writing a Game a Good Way to Learn Mathematics?

-- The fact that games and programming can help people learn math is not really surprizing when you consider the potential for motivation and positive reinforcement, but writing a complete game is a huge undertaking
+- The fact that games and programming can help people learn mathematics is not really surprizing when you consider the potential for intrinsic motivation and positive reinforcement, but writing a complete game is a huge undertaking.
-- In my experience, even writing a small demo or feature can be a great way to learn math
+- In my experience, even writing a small demo or feature can be a great way to learn mathematical concepts which are not normally covered in school.
-- To demonstrate this, we will consider two features in a hypothetical game and go through some of the math that a developer might encounter
+- To demonstrate this, we will consider two features in a hypothetical game and walk through some of the math that a developer might encounter.
-- The goal is to keep things interesting and interactive
+- The goal is to keep things interesting and interactive.
-- Please feel free to ask questions
+- Please feel free to ask questions.
-- Interruptions are welcome
+- Interruptions are welcome!

 # A hypothetical game

-- Suppose that we want to write a multi-player web game about exploring a Mars-like planet
+- Suppose that we want to write a multi-player web game about exploring a Mars-like planet.
-- Players can remotely control satellites, deploy rovers to the surface of the plant to collect samples, run tests on those samples to look for signs of life, and then share their results with the community
+- Players can remotely control satellites, deploy rovers to the surface of the planet to collect samples, run tests on those samples to look for signs of life, and then share their results with the community.
-- Players get credit when they contribute to discoveries
+- Players get credit when they contribute to discoveries.
-- It sounds like fun, but for now we are just going to focus on two very small features of the game which relate to viewing the planet from space:
+- It sounds like fun, but for now we are just going to focus on two features of the game which relate to viewing the planet from space:
   1. Generating random-looking terrain on the planet
-  1. Transitions between views of the planet from an orbiting satellite
+  1. Transitions between views of the planet from an orbiting satellite.

-# Feature 1: Generating points at random locations
+# Feature 1: Generating random terrain

-- Rather than using a detailed image of a real planet, suppose that we want to generate the planet's terrain procedurally based on a "seed" value, similar to how each different Minecraft world is generated from a unique seed
+- Rather than using a detailed image of a real planet, suppose that we want to generate the planet's terrain procedurally based on a "seed" value, similar to how each different Minecraft world is generated from a unique seed.
-- The golden rule is:
+- For a proper shared experience, the golden rule is that:
   > Given the same initial seed,
-      every player will see the exact same world
+        every player sees the exact same virtual world.
-- So we want the terrain to look the same for every player but we also want it to "appear random"
-- That is, we don't want any visible patterns
+- For our game we want the terrain to look the same for every player but we also want it to look random, which means that we don't want any visible patterns.
-- We want it to be **pseudorandom**: random in appearance but also consistent and reproducible for each player
+- This is called "pseudorandom";
+  it's random-looking but perfectly reproducible based on the initial seed.

 # Breaking-down the problem

-- A useful skill in software development is being able to break-down a problem into smaller pieces
+- A useful skill in software development is being able to break-down a problem into smaller pieces.
-- For this feature we will assume that we already know how to generate the actual terrain from a given set of points, which lets us focus just on generating the points themselves
+- For the purposes of this presentation we will assume that we already have a way to generate the actual terrain from a given set of points, and therefore we will just focus on generating the points themselves.
-- We can also assume that the planet is a perfect sphere
+- We can also assume that the planet is a perfect sphere.
-- We can break it down into two steps:
+- We can break this feature down into two incremental steps:
   - Generate pseudorandom numbers from an initial seed
-  - Map those numbers to points on a sphere
+  - Map those numbers to points on a sphere.
+- After a few Google searches
+  and reading several posts on Stack Overflow, we discover that for the first step we need a pseudorandom number generator, and for the second step we need something known as sphere point picking.

 # Pseudorandom number generators

-- Pseudorandom number generators are non-trivial and have been a topic of research in the past, but nowadays they are readily available
+- For our game,
+  we don't need a cryptographically-strong generator so the built-in generators provided by most programming languages should be sufficient.
-- In JavaScript the function is called `Math.random()` however, unlike most generators, JavaScript provides no way to set the seed
+- Unfortunately, the generator that JavaScript provides (called `Math.random()`) has no way to set the seed.
-- This means that if we try to use `Math.random()` for generating our points, we have no way to guarantee that every player will see the same thing
+- If we try to use `Math.random()` for generating the points on our planet, we have no way to guarantee that every player will see the same thing.
+- Since we cannot break the golden rule, we need to find a seedable generator.
-- We could look for an existing library which provides a seedable generator, but if we dig a little deeper we might gain more insight into the underlying math
+- We could search for an existing library which provides a seedable generator and simply use it, but we gain a deeper understanding by spending a few minutes on Wikipedia where we learn about the "linear congruential generator" (LCG).
-- We might also gain an appreciation for the remarkable efforts of the computer scientists who first discovered it
+- The LCG formula is very simple but involves several constants which must be chosen carefully.
+- Selecting the constants to ensure sufficient randomness is non-trivial and has been a topic of research.
+- On the next slide we will see how the output of a generator with poorly-chosen constants can contain undesirable patterns which are difficult to see at first glance.

 # Poll: Which sequence looks more random?

-- By "random" we mean "no visible pattern"
+- Below are two sets of output from a very simple LCG formula.
+- A different multiplier constant was used to generate each sequence.
 - ...show number sequences A and B...
+- Which do you think looks more "random"?
+- Possible responses:
   1. Sequence A looks more random
   1. Sequence B looks more random
   1. Both sequences look equally random
+- It turns out that one of the sequences actually contains a very noticeable pattern if you try to plot points with it.

+# A test for randomness

+- For the random terrain in our game, we need some assurance that the player won't see any patterns.
-- Fortunately there is a simple test for detecting hidden patterns in a sequence of pseudorandom numbers
+- Fortunately there is a simple test for detecting hidden patterns in a sequence of pseudorandom numbers.
+- Here are the spectral plots
+  for the two random-looking sequences from our poll:
 - ...reveal spectral test plots for each...
-- It's interesting to see how two pseudorandom sequences which appear equally random can have very different properties when displayed like this
+- It's interesting to see how two pseudorandom sequences which appear equally random can actually have very different properties when displayed like this.

-# The spectral test for randomness

-- spectral test, RANDU, Marsaglia's tests, values in use
+- ...spectral method, RANDU, Marsaglia's tests, values in use...

-# A seedable pseudorandom number generator
+# A seedable generator in JavaScript

-- my code for Park-Miller
+- ...values suitable for JavaScript, my code for Park-Miller...

 # Mapping numbers to points on a sphere

-- sphere point picking, Marsaglia (again)
+- ...sphere point picking, Marsaglia's method...

 # Feature 2: Smooth transitions between views

-- Suppose we have a satellite which circles the planet according to a prescribed orbit
+- Suppose we have a satellite circling the planet according to a prescribed orbit.
-- You can imagine the view from a camera which is fixed to the satellite
+- You can imagine the view from a camera fastened to the satellite.
 - If we rotate the satellite,
-  we transition to a different view
+  we transition to a different view.
+- The view transitions
-- We want those camera transitions and satellite rotations to be smooth to give the illusion of real rotational inertia
+  represent rotations of the satellite, and we want them to be smooth in order to create the illusion of physical inertia.
+- This is sort of like the game designer's equivalent of "suspension of disbelief".
+- If the transitions are not smooth then the physics appears unrealistic and we loose that suspension of disbelief.
-- We could try to simulate the real physics of the satellite but that's a lot of work
+- We could try to simulate the actual physics of the satellite but that's a lot of work.
-- Alternatively we could just interpolate smoothly between views using something known as quaternion Slerp
+- Alternatively we could just interpolate smoothly between views using something known as quaternion Slerp.
-- 3D game engines such as Unity and Unreal provide a rich API with all of the capabilities needed for both alternatives
-- Using those existing APIs tends to insulate the developer from the underlying details
-- If we start by simplifying the problem to 2D, we can actually learn about those issues and tradeoffs without requiring a deep dive into quaternion algebra
+- Both alternatives are valid, and indeed APIs for them already exist in popular 3D frameworks such as `three.js` as well as game engines like Unity and Unreal.
+- If you start to read about quaternion Slerp, it almost feels like you need a graduate degree.
+- That's because quaternions show up in advanced topics like quantum mechanics and special relativity.
+- Quaternions with a length of one are called unit quaternions and are used to represent 3D rotations.
+- There are very lengthy Wikipedia articles on quaternions, spatial rotation, and Slerp.
+- I actually find it very surprizing that Slerp is only ever presented in the context of 3D and quaternion algebra.
+- I actually believe that a better way to learn Slerp is to start with 2D.
+- Therefore we will first look at Slerp in the context of 2D rotations and unit vectors which are much more familiar to us than 3D rotations and unit quaternions.
-- Then, after we have our solution in 2D, we can easily apply what we've learned to 3D
+- Then, after we have an understanding in 2D, we can easily extend that to 3D.

 # Poll: Which rotation would you expect?